Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Experiments

 \subsection{In-air evaluation and validation}

 The following experiments validate \ac{pace} under controlled, contact-free conditions.
-The single-drive setup isolates mechanical effects and directly reveals the physical meaning of the identified inertia $I_a$ and damping $d$.
-The in-air full-robot experiments then test whether the approach scales when all actuators, electronics, and dynamics interact simultaneously.
+The \textbf{single-drive setup} isolates mechanical effects and directly reveals the physical meaning of the identified inertia $I_a$ and damping $d$.
+We note that this setup is used purely for validation and is not required by the proposed identification pipeline, which only assumes the ability to command joint-level trajectories and log joint states through the standard robot interface.
+The \textbf{in-air full-robot experiments} then test whether the approach scales when all actuators, electronics, and dynamics interact simultaneously.
 Throughout, we concentrate on effective inertia $I_a$ (mechanically verifiable); damping and friction are identified but not dissected further, as detailed tribology would require dedicated equipment.